Palindrome Recognition In The Streaming Model: Abstract

 \section{Abstract}

 A palindrome is defined as a string which reads forwards the same as backwards, like, for example, the string ``racecar''.
 In the \problemDefAll, one tries to find all \emph{palindromes} in a given string.
-In contrast, in the case of the \problemDefLongest, the goal is to find an arbitrary one of the longest palindromes in the string.\\ In this paper we present three algorithms in the streaming model for the the above problems, where at any point in time we are only allowed to use sublinear space.
+In contrast, in the case of the \problemDefLongest, the goal is to find an arbitrary one of the longest palindromes in the string.\\ In this paper we present three algorithms for finding w.h.p. palindromes in the streaming model for the the above problems, where at any point in time we are only allowed to use sublinear space.
 We first present a one-pass randomized algorithm that solves the \problemDefAll.
 It has an \emph{additive} error and uses $O(\sqrt n)$ space.
 We also give two variants of the algorithm which solve related and practical problems.
 The second algorithm determines the exact locations of {\em all} longest palindromes using two passes and $O(\sqrt n)$ space.
 The third algorithm is a one-pass randomized algorithm, which solves the \problemDefLongest.
 It has a \emph{multiplicative} error using only $O(\log(n))$ space.
-Moreover, we give an almost matching lower bound for any one-pass algorithm having additive error.
+Moreover, we give an $\Omega(n)$ lower bound for any algorithm finding the longest palindrome with probability $1$.